neandrake/spirc/README.md

 var Client = require('spirc').Client;
 var client = new Client({
     nick: 'spircbot',
-    altnicks: ['spircbot_'],
     server: 'irc.freenode.net',
-    logStream: process.stdout
 });

 var chan = client.getTarget('#spirc');
 var user = client.user;

+// this method is added as a listener to targets,
-// this method will be invoked with a Response object when PRIVMSG events are emitted var respond = function(response) {
+// and will be invoked with a Response when PRIVMSG events are emitted var respond = function(response) {
     // the sender name and message are located in the response object, which
     // may differ depending on the response type, since it's PM, these are always the case